awslabs/unicornflix/README.md

 ?
 Do you want to edit the schema now? <b>No</b>
 </pre>

-Ignore the fact that we choose Todo and that we don't edit the schema.
-We will be editing below with the correct values for our application!
+Though we choose Todo and we don't edit the GraphQL schema here, we will be editing below with the correct values for our application.

 <pre>
 ?
 Do you want to lock your videos with a subscription? <b>No</b>